-ENGL 2261 Print Media Applications
+ENGL 2261 Print Media Applications Sem: F

-3 Lec. hrs./week Pre-Req: ENGL 1010 and ENG 260 or COM 121, or permission of instructor.
+Pre-Reg: ENGL 1010 and ENG 260 or COM 121, or permission of instructor.

 A course designed to train students to develop sophisticated professional publications - printed and electronic media that involve challenges in collecting, managing, and effectively using text, graphic designs, photographs, and other data.
 Students use standard publication software to plan, draft, and edit text and graphics electronically, in a manner used by today's businesses that create product brochures, newsletters, advertisements, bulletins, training materials, and the like.